 This mission’s pretty much the subject of any sci-fi enthusiast interested in asteroid collision defence.
 It’s not as exciting as a superhuman flying to space to stop it from reaching Earth, or using a nuclear weapon to blow it to pieces, but instead it’s a coordinated way of protecting Earth.
 If DART changes the trajectory of the asteroid even just by a little bit on the micro scale, that makes a big difference on the macro scale, decreasing the chances of collision.
 The asteroid will be the first natural body in the solar system to have its orbit be shifted by human beings, meaning the AIDA mission will be making history.

-The mission has not officially begun yet; the DART spacecraft from NASA is set to be launched in 2021 and arrive at the asteroid in 2022, and ESA’s Hera spacecraft will launch sometime in 2024, and arrive in 2027.
+The DART spacecraft from NASA was launched in November 2021 and will arrive at the asteroid in September 2022.
+ESA’s Hera spacecraft will launch sometime in 2024, and arrive in 2027.
 Using SpaceIn3D’s simulation of the solar system, though, you can currently track where Didymos is in its trajectory throughout our planetary neighborhood, in real time.

 *This Interactive 3D Simulation is built on data provided by NASA JPL HORIZONS database for solar system objects and International Astronomical Union’s Minor Planet Center.
 Distances and speeds are estimates based on this data.